 Cerebrospinal fluid diversion

-Cerebrospinal fluid diversion is a method used to drain fluid that has built up around the brain and spinal cord.
+Cerebrospinal fluid diversion is a method used to drain fluid that has built up in the brain.
 A shunt (long, thin tube) is placed in a ventricle (fluid-filled space) of the brain and threaded under the skin to another part of the body, usually the abdomen.
-The shunt carries excess fluid away from the brain so it may be absorbed elsewhere in the body.
+The shunt carries extra fluid away from the brain so it may be absorbed elsewhere in the body.

 Cerebrospinal fluid (CSF) diversion.
 Extra CSF is removed from a ventricle in the brain through a shunt (tube) and is emptied into the abdomen.
 A valve controls the flow of CSF.